muhammadzkralla/ZHttp/README.md

 ```

-You can also specifiy the connection and the read time out periods : <br>
+You can also specify the connection and the read time out periods : <br>

 ```kotlin
 // Setting the connection and the read time out periods to 20 seconds.